kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.6.15:** Added detailed debug logging to help troubleshoot development mode live updates.
-This version includes verbose logging to track polling events, event bus emissions, and webhook handler processing to identify where the live update flow might be breaking.
+> **New in v1.6.16:** Added comprehensive debug logging to track the entire live update flow - from dev-bootstrap loading, through polling initialization, to webhook handler registration.
+This will help identify exactly where the development mode setup is failing.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.